kbullinger/ProcessWatch/readme.txt

 GENERAL SETTINGS
 	ApplicationName: Used in naming log files and email alerts.
 Should be the same as what you have named the service.

-	StatusCheckIntervalMillis: Determines how frequently processes are checked.
+	StatusCheckIntervalMillis: Determines how frequently processes are checked in milliseconds

 	AutoRestartOnFailure: When set to true, will execute the .bat script as specified by RestartScriptFileLocation after finding a Not Responding process.